micro-manager/micro-manager.github.io/_pages/Andor.md

     (Electrons/pixel)" by the "CCD Sensitivity (Electrons/A2D count)" to get saturation signal in digital counts.

-&lt;INCLUDE MessageBox text="Warning\|Always set PAG to maximum "High sensitivity mode" when using EM gain.
-Lower settings of PAG is useful in Life Sciences only in Conventional (non-EM) mode😎"&gt;
+{% include MessageBox text="Warning\|Always set PAG to maximum High sensitivity mode when using EM gain.
+Lower settings of PAG is useful in Life Sciences only in Conventional (non-EM) mode" %}

 #### Electron Multiplying Gain (EM Gain)